top of page

 • GOAL 8- Decent Work and Economic Growth

-We have two initiatives under Amrita Devi Earth Care:
+We have three initiatives under Amrita Devi Earth Care:

 • Plantation / Afforestation